Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 ### Design

-The overall design of the site is based on [Discover Northern Ireland](https://discovernorthernireland.com/) website.
+The overall design of this project is based on the theme of the Northern Ireland tourism sites.
+The site features a simple and easy to follow layout for visitors of site, with a navigation bar at the top, the main content in the middle and a footer containing external links at the bottom.

 #### Colour Scheme

 ![Colour palette generated using coolors.co](static/images/spake-norn-irish-palette.png) _Colour palette generated using [coolors.co](https://coolors.co)_

+The colour scheme of this project is based on both the [Discover Northern Ireland](https://discovernorthernireland.com/) website and the [Visit Belfast](https://visitbelfast.com) website.

 #### Typography

 Google Fonts: Permanent Marker with suggested pairing of Open Sans

 #### Imagery

+The images featured on the site are popular landmarks and visitor attractions within Northern Ireland.
+The images are used as background images of different These images are from various different Northern Ireland tourism sites.
+Links to these sites can be found in the [credits](#credits) section at the end of this document.

 #### Wireframes